 The tubster ride is a popular mode of transport to end off the night after a heavy dinner at the cluster of restaurants at Some Sevit.
 You can enjoy a lavish buffet dinner at Chavit Cuisine situated on the 2nd floor, which has a tantalizing spread of fresh seafood, Western, Indian and local Korean delights.
 It will definitely have something for every palette.

 After the meal, proceed down to the river front where the little boats are docked.
 Each boat come with little self-operated engine that brings you and your friends around for a leisurely tour of the compound.
 Each boat which can hold up to 4-6 people costs KRW30,000 (S$36) per hour.
 For more information, visit http://www.somesevit.com

-1. Hiking up Namsan Park to N Seoul Tower
+1. Day Hike up to Namsan Park to N Seoul Tower

 Put on your walking shoes and get moving.
 A trek around Namsan Park – one of the most treasured nature parks in Seoul, can be completed comfortably between 40 – 50 minutes for all ages.
 Do not be surprised though, to see an ‘ajumma (a Korean word for middle age woman) overtaking you with her little dog.
 Once you reached the top, be rewarded by the beautiful view of N Seoul tower, amidst fences of love locks.
 Highly recommended to visit the park during the autumn season, where the trees will be flushed with hues of red, orange and yellow, or in winter, where the entire place is coated in white blanket of snow.